 Aims & objectives

-1.To study prenatal exposures in relation to reproductive hormones.
+1.prenatal exposures in relation to reproductive hormones in young women

-2.To study modifiable behaviours (e.g. diet, smoking), stress, growth, adiposity (height, weight) measured repeatedly in relation to outcomes.
+2.modifiable behaviours e.g. diet, smoking, stress, growth, and adiposity measured repeatedly in relation to reproductive hormones

-4.To study the role of epigenetics in women’s reproductive health.
+4.the role of epigenetics in women’s reproductive health

 1 http://www.ons.gov.uk/ons/rel/vsob1/characteristics-of-Mother-1--england-and-wales/2012/index.html 2 Hartge.
 Nat Genet 2009.
 3 D'Aloisio.
 Epidemiol 2013.
 4 Mishra.
 Womens Health 2009.
 5 Mishra.
 Maturitas 2013.
 6 Gold.
 AJE 2013.
 7 Palmer.
 Stata J 2014.
 8 Smith.
 Epidemiol In press.